It’s hard to know.

 And yet … if you do sell … that’s it.

-Look at this leaked Salesforce M&A target list and go to the bottom — you can see Box and Zendesk are “CEO has no interest”, Workday is “less interested” … yet Marketo, Qlick, etc. are “In Play” and were indeed acquired thereafter.
+Look at this leaked Salesforce M&A target list from a little while back and go to the bottom — you can see Box and Zendesk are “CEO has no interest”, Workday is “less interested”.
+Yes, Zendesk was eventually acquired for $10 Billion, but it was basically over the CEOs and board’s objection.
+They had no choice — it was a borderline hostile deal.

 If all that matters is money, selling for a high price, especially late stage or just post-IPO is the way to go.
-Especially is SaaS, the odds you can say 10x your valuation again to justify the risk of saying No is … tough.
+Especially in SaaS, the odds you can say 3x-10x your valuation again to justify the risk of saying No is … tough.

 You may not have another chance to go even further.